 - Design assessments to maximize the benefits offered by the online learning environment.

 - Develop strategies to gather feedback from learners to help you continually improve your online course.

 8-Week Online Course

 Delphi U Online is a convenient way to explore best practices in online instruction while participating in an online course.
 This version of Delphi U is ideal for those who want to experience what online instruction is like for students.
 Participants will interact with one another and course facilitators within Blackboard over 8 weeks.
 You can expect to spend about 3-4 hours each week reviewing materials and completing prototypes of instructional materials for your course.

 Due to the online nature of this offering, collaboration occurs asynchronously and is often text-based.

-Online Delphi U sessions are offered in the fall (September) and spring (February).
+Online Delphi U sessions are offered in the fall and early spring.

 Self-Paced Online Course

 The Self-Paced Delphi U Online program is ideal for those who are unable to register for the in-person or 8-week online program options due to scheduling constraints.
 Participants can register at any time and complete the course as their schedule allows.